huggingface/transformers/docs/source/en/main_classes/quantization.md

 from transformers import AutoModelForCausalLM model = AutoModelForCausalLM.from_pretrained("{your_username}/opt-125m-gptq")
 ```
-Note that in this case, you don't need to specify the `quantization_config`.
-It will look for the `quantization_config` and prepare the model
-before loading the quantized weights.
-However, you need to make sure that `optimum` and `auto-gptq` are installed.

 If you want to load a model faster and without allocating more memory than needed, the `device_map` argument also works with quantized model.
 Make sure that you have `accelerate` library installed.
 ```python